Reluctant EU shifts course towards sanctions on Ukraine

 The move marks a near complete U-turn in relations between the European Union and Ukraine.
 Less than four months ago, Brussels and Kiev were on the brink of signing an historic trade and association agreement that would have given Ukraine preferential access to the EU's single market.

-But Yanukovich turned his back on the deal at the last minute, baulking at the demands the deal would have put on his government and favoring closer ties with Russia instead.
+But Yanukovich turned his back on the deal at the last minute, baulking at the demands the deal would have put on his government and favouring closer ties with Russia instead.

 Moscow, which regards Ukraine as a province of Russia and culturally its own, has agreed to provide Ukraine with $15 billion in cheap loans and reduce the cost of gas supplies.